Chicken Gravy vs Brown Gravy: What’s the Difference?

 Learning how to make gravy cooking techniques for chicken and brown gravy lets you create tasty sauces for many dishes.
 Try different ingredients and cooking times to find your favorite gravy.

 Choosing the right gravy can make your meals shine.
-Chicken gravy and brown gravy each bring unique flavors to the table.
-Let’s look at the best uses for chicken gravy and brown gravy, and when to pick one over the other.
+Each bring unique flavors to the table.
+Let’s look at the best uses for both gravies, and when to pick one over the other.

 Dishes That Pair Well with Chicken Gravy